obaychu/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Pumpkin Brownies

+Ingredients:
+- 3/4 cup almond butter (or other natural nut butter)
+- 3/4 cup canned pumpkin puree
+- 2 eggs
+- 1/2 cup maple syrup or honey
+- 1 tsp vanilla
+- 1/2 cup cocoa powder
+- 1/2 tsp baking soda
+- pinch of salt
+- 1/2 cup chocolate chips

+Instructions:
+1. Preheat oven to 350F and prepare a 8×8 baking dish with grease or parchment paper.
+2. In a large bowl, mix together almond butter and pumpkin.
+3. Whisk in the eggs, then add the maple syrup and vanilla.
+4. Add cocoa powder, baking soda, and salt, and stir till combined.
+5. Add in chocolate chips.
+6. Pour into pan and bake for 22-25 minutes or until toothpick comes out clean.
+Different size pans will yield different baking times.
+7. Let cool before serving (For topping, melt chocolate chips in microwave with 1 tsp coconut oil)